Surya5599/Shell/README.md

 MultipleCommand (Parse(), findQuotes(int) , runCommand())

+ParenthesisCommand(Parse(), runCommand())
-Unit_test.cpp: create extensive testing for singleCommands, MultipleCommands, CommentedCommands, ExitCommands singleCommands testing: Includes testing of basic commands such as echo, ls , mkdir, and even an invalid command multipleCommand testing: Includes testing of connectors and how they work together and sometimes not work together.
+Unit_test.cpp: create extensive testing for singleCommands, MultipleCommands, CommentedCommands, ExitCommands, PrecedenceCommands, TestCommands, SymbolicTestCommands. singleCommands testing: Includes testing of basic commands such as echo, ls , mkdir, and even an invalid command multipleCommand testing: Includes testing of connectors and how they work together and sometimes not work together.
 CommentedCommands testing: Includes testing what happens to commands that have comments in middle, beginning or end Exit Commands: testing on exit is hard for google test as, once exit is called it exits the googletest therefore, not continuing with any testing after so much more exit testing will be done in bash integration testing
+PrecedenceCommands: Includes testing of basic commands mentioned above but this time with precedence and tests if the code can handle these commands
+TestCommands and Symbolic Commands: This is its own testing command which returns true or false based on if a path exists that the user is trying to see.

 ./test will run the unit_tests....if the failing tests are being due to ls, that probably because of an extra directory being created please disregard those errors.

-Integration tests include many edge cases for single, multiple, commented, and exit commands.
+Integration tests include many edge cases for single, multiple, commented,exit commands, precedence, testcommands, and symbolictests.

 Division: //Updated